 At the 1912 Stockholm Olympics, Thorpe won both the pentathlon and the decathlon, and finished tied in fourth for the high jump and seventh in the long jump.
 King Gustav V of Sweden congratulated Thorpe by saying “Sir, you are the greatest athlete in the world.”
 To which Thorpe replied: “Thanks, King.”

-Unfortunately, in 1913, he was controversially stripped of his gold medals when it was found that he had violated the amateur rules of the Olympics by playing minor league baseball in 1909 and 1910.
+In 1913, he was controversially stripped of his gold medals when it was found that he had violated the amateur rules of the Olympics by playing minor league baseball in 1909 and 1910.
 His medals would not be returned until 1982, 30 years after his death.

 Still his sports legacy continued and he played both major league baseball and professional football at the same time.
 He became the president of the American Professional Football League, which would become the National Football League, and he is now included in the pro football, college football, US Olympic, and national track and field halls of fame.